 - Can you receive a timely response during nights and weekends?

-For better or worse, perception is reality – especially when it comes to online presence.
-While you shouldn’t be overly concerned by a few negative reviews, you should absolutely look for a trend when considering what others are saying about the headhunter or recruiting firm you’re working with.
+For better or worse, perception is reality – especially regarding online presence.
+While you shouldn’t be overly concerned by a few negative reviews, you should look for a trend when considering what others say about the headhunter or recruiting firm you’re working with.
 Google, Glassdoor, and Indeed are among the most popular sites that offer current and former employees an opportunity to share their feedback and experiences.
 A little smoke is OK, but where there’s a lot, you can safely assume there’s a fire.

 - How, exactly, do you screen and qualify candidates?

 - Describe your process for checking references.

 - How do you handle drug and background screening?